apify/apify-docs/sources/academy/webscraping/switching_to_typescript/watch_mode_and_tsconfig.md

 Along with the **exclude** property is the **include** property, which holds an array of files/paths to check when compiling.
 Anything not included within the array will be ignored.

 In the next project, we are going to follow a very common pattern with TypeScript projects by keeping all of our TS files in a folder named **src**.
-So, let's create a **src** folder within **my-first-typescript-project**, then add its path to the **include** property's array.
+Let's create a **src** folder within **my-first-typescript-project**, then add its path to the **include** property's array.

 ```json
 {